 There are some pet ‘loos’ on the market that can save your garden.
 But for what they are, these are quite expensive.

-You can make a DIY pet potty very easily.
-Simply buy, or construct a wooden box base (old wooden palette crates work great for this), line it with a liquid resistant material like plastic sheeting and then place some artificial grass over the top.
+You can make a DIY artificial grass dog toilet easily.
+Simply buy, or construct a wooden box base (old wooden palette crates work great for this), line it with a liquid-resistant material like plastic sheeting and then place some pet-friendly artificial grass over the top.

 What you will have is a portable frame that is perfect for your pet.